deancomeautela/futbol-api/README.md

-# This is a futbol API
+# This is a Futbol API

 Currently it only works for league standings.